Westbury-on-Trym

-Westbury on Trym is a suburb and council ward in the north of the City of Bristol, near the suburbs of Stoke Bishop, Westbury Park, Henleaze, Southmead and Henbury, in the southwest of England.
+Westbury-on-Trym (sometimes written without hyphenation) is a suburb in the north of the City of Bristol, near the suburbs of Stoke Bishop, Westbury Park, Henleaze, Southmead and Henbury, in the southwest of England.

-With a village atmosphere, the place is partly named after the River Trym, which flows through it.
+The place is partly named after the River Trym, which flows through it.

+For elections to Bristol City Council, the area is part of Westbury-on-Trym and Henleaze electoral ward.
+From 1974 to 2016, Westbury-on-Trym was itself an electoral ward, initially electing 3 members to Bristol City Council and 1 member to Avon County Council, and later electing 2 members to the city council after ward boundary changes in 1999.

 History

-The origins of Westbury on Trym predate those of Bristol itself.
+The origins of Westbury-on-Trym predate those of Bristol itself.
 In the 6th century Westbury was in the territory of Hwicce, which became part of Mercia in the 7th century.

 The earliest record of Westbury, in the form Uuestburg, was in a charter dated between 793 and 796. -burg or -bury was from the Old English burh, which usually meant a fort but could also mean a fortified house or a minster.
 The name may refer to a minster already present on the site of the parish church in the 8th century.
 It is not clear why the burh was "west".
 It possibly referred to the westernmost minster in the territory of Hwicce.

 At the end of the 8th century, King Offa of Mercia granted land at Westbury to his minister, Aethelmund.
 Early in the 9th century land at Westbury passed to the Bishop of Worcester.
 Later there was a monastery at Westbury, probably initially a secular one, with married clergy.
 This changed towards the end of the 10th century when Oswald of Worcester, in whose diocese the monastery lay, sent a party of 12 monks to follow more stringent rules at the Westbury monastery.
 The architect Ednoth constructed a new church and other buildings.

 The monastery became a college with a dean and canons at the end of the 13th century.
 It was rebuilt in the mid-15th century to resemble a miniature castle with turrets and a gatehouse.
 Westbury College was dissolved in 1544 and became a private house.
 The Royalist Prince Rupert of the Rhine used it as his quarters during the English Civil War.
 When he left, in 1643, he ordered it to be set on fire so that the Parliamentarians could not make use of it.
 In the 20th century some of the college buildings were restored.
 Westbury College Gatehouse passed into the hands of the National Trust and the grounds were adapted for housing elderly people.